How To Maximize Your Profits Using Promotional Letter Writing

 There are a few general rules to follow to ensure you get the best possible results from your promotional copy.
-Here are some tips to help you get a better response.
+Here are 4 tips to help you get a better response.

 In a business sales letter, it’s important to be as specific as possible about what your promotion entails.
 If you’re offering a discount, for instance, be specific about numbers and repeat specific figures several times (depending on how long your copy is).

 Likewise, if you have proven results to show the effectiveness of past promotions in creating positive changes for your customers, go ahead and include them in your sales marketing letter.

 Again, be specific.
 It’s more effective to use a case study of a single customer with a testimonial, than to simply talk vaguely about customers who have been successful because of your product.

 Highlight New Benefits

 If you’re launching a new product or service and promoting it to an existing list or your current client base, there will immediately be questions in the minds of your prospects.